jbrundagejr/dsa/README.md

 # dsa

-A non-comprehensive study guide for techincal interviews.
-Common data structures and algrorithms that might be asked about and how to approach some problem solving.
+A non-comprehensive study guide for common data structures and algrorithms in computer science that will help with software development.

 Big thanks to Colt Steele for being the best value on Udemy ever.
 Check out this course if this was helpful and you need someone to actually explain to you what all this is doing.